 Location matters.
 Startups and high tech firms often form around universities and research parks.
 These firms take advantage of the innovative research, highly skilled labor and resources that universities offer.
 Think Silicon Valley to Stanford University.
 Or the Research Triangle to University North Carolina-Chapel Hill, North Carolina State University and Duke University.

 The North Texas region's largest research park with nearly 300 acres of space dedicated to the sciences, technology and engineering, UNT's Discovery Park is located 5 miles north of the UNT main campus in Denton, Texas.
 It includes a 554,000 square foot building, which also is occupied by the College of Engineering, the College of Information and the Center for Information and Computer Security and supports interactive and multidisciplinary STEM (Science, Technology, Engineering and Mathematics) research, education and training that benefits students, faculty and the community, and expands economic development by developing industry-university partnerships.

-UNT's Discovery Park features several state-of-the-art research labs such as the Center for Advanced Research and Technology (CART), a facililty with high-powered microscopes for 3-D characterization and processing, and the Greenhouse Complex, a climate-controlled facility equipped with an expandable infrastructure to accommodate diverse growing conditions, including high ceilings to grow sugarcane and other tall plants.
+UNT's Discovery Park features several state-of-the-art research labs such as the Materials Research Facility (MRF), a facililty with high-powered microscopes for 3-D characterization and processing, and the Greenhouse Complex, a climate-controlled facility equipped with an expandable infrastructure to accommodate diverse growing conditions, including high ceilings to grow sugarcane and other tall plants.

 Generating creative innovation